 The Inquisitions were, in many ways, a continuation of the crusades.
 Instead of fighting Infidels these wars were against Christians who were described as heretics.
-They began when the crusade against the Cathars was winding down as an attempt to finish the process of eliminating them.2 The subsequent Inquisitions attacked heretics and converted Jews and Muslims, and eventually other marginalized groups such as lepers, witches (women), prostitutes, and homosexuals.
+They began when the crusade against the Cathars was winding down as an attempt to finish the process of eliminating them. ((The invading “true” Christians “engaged in scorched-earth warfare, setting fire to houses and standing crops, poisoning the wells and cutting down the orchards…Men taken in battle were mutilated, blinded, dragged at the heels of horses, and used for target practice.”2 The subsequent Inquisitions attacked heretics and converted Jews and Muslims, and eventually other marginalized groups such as lepers, witches (women), prostitutes, and homosexuals.
 Their goal was to police the boundaries of acceptable belief and behavior within the Christian world and within the psyche of each person.

 Heresy derives from a Greek word meaning choice.
 It was defined in the early days of the Romanized church as a crime against the empire3 –as any way of worshipping, behaving, or even thinking that was prohibited by religious decree.
 Heresy was the crime of disobedience to the church as the church tried to constantly define and enforce “rigid standards of theological uniformity”.4